commercialhaskell/stack/Transition-guide.md

 The [[Architecture]] page goes into much more detail on this.

 ### running an executable.
-There is no `stack run` that does what `cabal run` does, but `stack build && stack exec foo` accomplishes the same thing.
+There is no `stack run` that does what `cabal run` does, but `stack build && stack exec foo` (or `stack build && stack runghc app/Main.hs`) accomplishes the same thing.

 ### I prefer dependency solving to curation